 Now we’re using more ‘current’ data, we can now see we need Week-to-Date and Month-to-Date measures.

 If you look around the DAX functions, you are going to be disappointed.
-There is no week-to-date function like there is in Tableau.
-There are different methods you can google, but let’s create our one here from scratch.
+There is no DAX week to date function like there is in Tableau.
+There are different methods you can Google, but let’s create our one here from scratch.
 In this example, we are using the FactOnlineSales table from the Contoso Retail DW.
-Before we start, want can as an option bring the old data into the future, by using the method outlined here.
+Before we start, want can as an option, bring the old data into the future, by using the method outlined here.
 This is not a requirement, but it means we can create live-looking scenarios with sales data up until yesterday.

 To verify the measure we are going to create, we can create a fixed date range measure that we can compare our dynamic measure to: